World War II in Albania: Italian participation

 There were also some 2,150 Italians who expressed their desire to continue the fight dispersed among Albanian partisan units.
-Some 472 Italian fighters were dispersed among Partisan Shock Brigades.
-Here, there was a group of 137 men who created the Antonio Gramsci Battalion attached to First Shock Brigade and the Matteotti unit was attached to Third Shock Brigade.
-Some 401 were engaged in logistic roles and another 1,277 were attached to local commands.
-During the period 1943–1945 there were other units of Italian fighters among Albanian partisans, such as the 6th Battalion of the Fifth Shock Brigade composed of some 200 Italians.
+Some 472 Italian fighters were dispersed among Partisan shock brigades.
+A group of 137 men who created the Antonio Gramsci Battalion were attached to the First Shock Brigade and the Matteotti unit was attached to Third Shock Brigade.
+Some 401 were engaged in logistics roles and another 1,277 were attached to local commands.
+During the period 1943–1945 there were other units of Italian fighters among Albanian partisans, such as the 6th Battalion of the Fifth Shock Brigade, composed of some 200 Italians.

 Wehrmacht deserters

 Part of the German force which occupied Albania was composed of Wehrmacht recruits from the Caucasus region.
-The first Wehrmacht deserters went to Albanian Partisan units at the end of 1943 during the German Winter Offensive, but their numbers grew in the summer of 1944 during the German Summer Offensive.
+The first Wehrmacht deserters went to Albanian Partisan units at the end of 1943 during the German winter offensive, but their numbers grew in the summer of 1944 during the German summer offensive.
 There was a great flow of Wehrmacht deserters during the end of conflict to Albania from September to October 1944 as German forces began withdrawing from Albania.
-In August 1944 a new unit was formed in Third Shock Brigade from some 40 Wehrmacht deserters (mostly Armenians and Turkmen).
-Some other 70 Armenians created their own unit attached to First Shock Brigade in September 1944.
+In August 1944 a new unit was formed, Third Shock Brigade, from some 40 Wehrmacht deserters (mostly Armenians and Turkmen).
+Another 70 Armenians created their own unit attached to the First Shock Brigade in September 1944.
 There were also other small groups of Wehrmacht deserters dispersed among Albanian partisan forces, composed of Germans, Austrians, Frenchmen, Czechs and Poles.